baobabsoluciones/mango/mango/README.rst

 Overview
 --------

 Mango is the core library that provides fundamental functionality for data manipulation, processing, and analysis.
-It serves as the foundation for the broader mango ecosystem of specialized libraries.
+It serves as the foundation for the broader mango ecosystem of specialized libraries, offering a robust and flexible platform for data science and machine learning applications.

 Main Features
 ------------